Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Kong Manager Session Config (JSON)

-Here you may specify the configuration for the Session plugin as used by Kong Manager.
+Specifies the configuration for the Session plugin as used by Kong Manager.

-For information about Plugin Configuration consult the Kong Session Plugin documentation.
+For information about plugin configuration, consult the Kong Session plugin documentation.

 Example: